moderneinc/springboot-migration-workshop/moderne-cli-adventure/README.md

 mod build --path . --mvnPluginVersion=0.41.0
 ```

-2. Now, witch to Java 17 to run recipes.
+2. Now, switch to Java 17 to run recipes.
 This is a requirement of the CLI.

 ```shell
 export JAVA_HOME=REPLACE_FOR_LOCATION_OF_JAVA_17